 OK, now here's the view when I turned around and you can see the Arc de Triomphe in the distance.

 In The Flâneur, Edmund White writes about some of the Paris neighborhoods and on page one quotes a definition of a big city as including tall buildings.
 He goes on,

 "By that definition Paris is deficient in tall buildings, although President Pompidou had a scheme in the sixties and early seventies to fill Paris with skyscrapers, he succeeded only in marring the historic skyline with the faulty towers of a branch university, Paris VII at Jussieu (which recently closed because it was copiously insulated with asbestos), the appalling Tour Montparnasse - and the bleak wasteland of the office district, La Défense.Now, that's a pretty sweeping and racist sounding statement, but I've heard echoes of his concern about the anti-Parisian high rise forest from others, without the racist undertones.
 So I suspect his main thrust is that the high-rises and broad cement plazas are the problem.

 La Défense has few apartment dwellers other than Africans and the rootless, whereas the young white middle class for whom it was intended are all off living in the restored Marais district with its exposed beams and period fireplaces.
 La Défense went directly from being futuristic to being passé without ever seeming like a normal feature of the present."

-While there are architectural eye-catching buildings, my sense is more that these are examples of architects trying to do something different that the typical rectangular skyscraper.
+While there are architecturally eye-catching buildings, my sense is more that these are examples of architects trying to do something different than the typical rectangular skyscraper.
 But they don't succeed in my opinion.
 Like this one that looks like it's got a cancer growing inside that's almost bursting at the seams.